mercere99/MABE2/docs/modules/01_module_types.rst

 For detailed information on placement, see **placement page link**.

+Placement modules dictate what happens when a new organism is placed into a population.
+This applies to both injected organisms, as happens at the start of the run, and offspring organisms.

 Schema
 ======

 For detailed information on schema, see **schema page link**.

+Schema modules are those which don't fit elsewhere.
+This includes modules such as ``MovePopulation``, which dictates how organisms are shifter from one population to another, and ``Mutate``, which allows for extra mutations in a population.